 Competitive tax system

-Alberta offers investors one of the most competitive business tax systems in Canada.
+Alberta offers investors one of North America’s most competitive business tax systems.
 Alberta has:

 - no provincial sales tax

 - no provincial capital taxes

 - Alberta’s tax advantage is an estimate of the total additional provincial taxes individuals and businesses would pay if Alberta had the same tax system as other provinces.